rahul-812/python-AI/README.md

 # python-AI
 this is a AI based Python project.
+I have used Pycharm https://www.jetbrains.com/pycharm/download/#section=windows to write this project.
 I wanted to make the machine perform some task by just saying it.
 To do this I used these modules

 1. re ( RegEx ) - to match user's question in a pattern
 2. datetime - to use system's default date time